 Past performance is no guarantee of future performance.
 We know this when we look at different performances around the world.
 In 2008, Wes Carr was our idol.
 Our IDOL Australia!
-We idolised him so much that he felt the show ruined his name, so he no longer performs under it.
-Interesting to note that the ‘About’ page on Buffalo Tales’ website (as he is now known) doesn’t even mention Australian Idol.
+We idolised him so much that he felt the show ruined his name, so he no longer performs under it and is now known as Buffalo Tales.

 In June 2005 the world champion Australian one day cricket team played Bangladesh.
 This Asian team of no names were placed by one bookie at 500 to 1 to beat the Aussies because past performance had us winning in a pushover.

 We lost.
 But that didn’t mean that Bangladesh would win their next game against Australia.
 The Aussies won by 10 wickets in just 19 overs (if you’re not a cricket fan, get a life, because that’s about as big a flogging as you’re ever likely to see).

 This rule of past performance being no guarantee of future performance works in investing as well.

 Calendar Year Returns for Major Asset Classes 1992 – 1996